silouanwright/warp-default-no-logo/README.md

 This theme is based on the official [Warp theme](https://github.com/warpdotdev/themes/tree/main/warp_bundled) that comes bundled with Warp Terminal.

-This variant is identical to the official Warp theme except:
+This variant is based on the official Warp theme with these adjustments:
 - The Warp logo has been masked out from the background image for a cleaner, distraction-free appearance
+- Foreground text color slightly brightened from `#b8bbc2` to `#d8dbe2` for improved readability
-- All color values and settings remain exactly the same as the original
+- All other color values and settings remain the same as the original

 Original theme location: `~/.warp/themes/warp_bundled/warp.yaml`